donejs/donejs/tutorials/srchr.md

 @page srchr Srchr
 @parent examples 0

-Srchr searches multiple services (like Flickr, Upcoming, and Twitter) and saves the results between page requests.
+Srchr searches several data sources for content and displays it to the user.
 See it in action [here](http://javascriptmvc.com/srchr/).
 This article covers:

 - the ideas behind JavaScriptMVC
 - how JavaScriptMVC enables code separation